tgeby/tgeby/README.md

 ###

-<p align="left">✨ Coding since 2018<br>⭐I graduated from the College of William and Mary<br>I'm interested in personal improvement, and I'm making a website to host any helpful tools I come up with.<br>I've become quite a good runner in the past few years.
-In a few months I will run my first ten-miler!</p>
+<p align="left">✨ Coding since 2018<br>:sunglasses:I graduated from the College of William and Mary<br>:wave:I'm interested in personal improvement.
+I'm making a website to host any helpful tools I come up with.<br>:runner: In a few months I will run my first ten-miler!</p>

 ###